-communication error or if the address does not exist. > delimiter indicating a valid command was received.
+There is no response if the module detects a syntax error or communication error or if the address does not exist.

+delimiter indicating a valid command was received. ? delimiter indicating the command was invalid.

-aa (range 00-FF) represents the 2-character hexadecimal Modbus address of the ADAM-6000 module you want to
+aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6000 module you want to